helium/HIP/XX-Response-Time-Windows-for-Witness-Rewarding.md

 # Deployment Impact

 Oracle PoC rewarding code needs to be modified to take this into consideration.
 Deployment is global, Hotspots are not impacted.
+The Oracle PoC code update will impact the Nova team, no code is proposed by the Author of the HIP.

 # Success Metrics